discordjs/guide/guide/interactions/replying-to-slash-commands.md

 #### Followup a reply

-We can send additional messages after the initial reply.
+You can send additional messages after the initial reply.
 Just like edits, followups also have a **15 minutes** window.

 You can call `.followUp()` **after** calling `.reply()`.